kobus-v-schoor/dotgit/README.md

 * Code that the author can understand after not seeing it for a week
 * Unified install method (pip) for all the platforms

-Currently, two features are missing from the python rewrite:

-* Encryption support: this will be added in a future release
-* Directory support: after much consideration it was decided to rather to not re-implement this.
-It requires a lot of special treatment that breaks some of the logic that works very well for single files.
-Excluding it made the file-handling logic much more robust
+After much consideration it was decided to rather to not re-implement the directory support, which is the only major change functionality wise from the first version.
+It requires a lot of special treatment that breaks some of the logic that works very well for single files which lead to weird bugs and behaviour in the first version.
+Excluding it made the file-handling logic much more robust and the behaviour surrounding the handling of files is much more predictable.

 Should you decide you'd like to stick to the old version of dotgit, you are welcome to do so.
 Installing the pip package will also make the original dotgit